Full coverage of President Joe Biden's first press conference from the White House on his 64th day since taking office.

 : cherry pickingsee definition - presenting only evidence that confirms your position, while ignoring or withholding an often more significant portion that contradicts it.

-: Biden again highlights polling data to shows support by Republican voters for some key parts of the COVID-19 relief bill, while ignoring all other polling data that shows he lacks Republican support.[1]
+: Biden highlights polling data to shows support by Republican voters for some key parts of the COVID-19 relief bill, while ignoring all other polling data that shows he lacks Republican support.[1]

 References